jamesmlane/tng-dfs/README.md

 - matplotlib
 - h5py
 - astropy
-- galpy (should be > v1.9 since distribution function code is being actively developed)
+- galpy (must be > v1.9 to perform distribution function calculations)

 These packages are required but could be worked around with minor modifications to the code:
 - dill (could be replaced with pickle, but we encountered challenges with pickling DF objects and so don't recommend omitting dill)